19emtuck/hg_delivery/README.rst

   - you can also create macros, and create in one single button a simple way to push to all.
 That way you can push to all acceptance platform or simply push all your commits to all your nodes.

+  - some project may be removed from scope automation.
+This can be defined in project project configuration (useful if some nodes are declared but stage as draft)

 Made for what ?
 ---------------

 hg_delivery has been designed to simplify developper daily work.

- - If you developp php application, this can be usefull to deliver your project (no reload expected)
+ - If you developp php application, this can be useful to deliver your project (no reload expected)

  - In fact any other webapps made with other languages is suitable too.